 Preventing tumor cells from evading the immune response

 The indoleamine 2,3-dioxygenase (IDO) pathway regulates immune response by suppressing T cell function and enabling local tumor immune escape.
-NewLink Genetics is researching two IDO pathway inhibitors—GDC-0919 (in partnership with Genentech)* and indoximod—small-molecule product candidates that target the IDO pathway.
+NewLink Genetics has two differentiated product candidates that target the IDO pathway.
 Indoximod is most advanced with multiple phase 2 trials across various cancer indications.
 Additionally, NLG802, which is a prodrug of indoximod, will enter the clinic in 2017.

 IDO immune checkpoint

-Tumor cells may hide from the immune system by using the IDO pathwayIDO is one of several immune response checkpoints that may be involved in tumor immune escape.
+Tumor cells may hide from the immune system by using the IDO pathwayIDO is one of several immune modulators involved in tumor immune escape.
 Increased IDO expression by antigen-presenting cells (APCs) leads to tryptophan depletion, resulting in antigen-specific T cell anergy and regulatory T cell recruitment.

 IDO degrades the essential amino acid tryptophan into kynurenine, which activates regulatory T cells (Tregs) and inactivates effector T cells.

 Activated Tregs spread throughout the body and suppress the immune response to tumor antigens.

 A lack of activated effector T cells allows the tumors to grow unchecked by the immune system.

 Inhibition of the IDO pathway allows tumors to be “seen” when the immune system is activated by therapies such as anti-PD-1 agents, cancer vaccines, chemotherapy and other anti-cancer agents.
 IDO pathway inhibitors may therefore prove useful in combination with other therapeutic approaches to cancer.